 Singapore held the first conference in 2006 and the Philippines hosted the second last year.
 For those seeking to enhance their looks, the skilled Korean surgeon's scalpel can yield unexpected problems.

+Dr Kim said: 'Last year, I operated on a Singaporean to give her double eyelids.
 'On her way home, she was held up at the airport immigration because they did not recognise her from the photograph

 in her passport.'